Ginger and Pork Strip Stir-fry

 A quick and easy stir-fry recipe that packs in plenty of texture and flavor!
 Thick strips of pork, tangy ginger and fragrant snap peas are a delicious combination to add to your table.

 Calorie count is per serving.

 - 2 slices pork loin (thick; for tonkatsu) (250 g)

 - 1 tbsp sake

-Slice the pork into strips and sprinkle with a small amount of each of salt and pepper.
-Cut the ginger into fairly thin strips.
-Remove the tough fibers along the lengths of the snap peas.
+Slice the pork into strips and sprinkle with a pinch each of salt and pepper.
+Cut the ginger into thin strips.
+Remove the tough fibers along the snap peas.

-Preheat a frying pan with 2 tsp of vegetable oil and preheat over medium heat, Add the pork and ginger and stir-fry.
+Place a frying pan over medium heat with 2 tsp of vegetable oil, and stir-fry the pork and ginger.